Bariatric Surgery FAQs

 The second is to register to attend one of our

 free information sessions.
 An information session is required before your initial consult with a bariatric surgeon.

 What if my insurance company denies coverage for bariatric surgery?

 If you are uninsured or if your insurance provider does not pay a benefit for weight loss surgery, several financing options are available to help you.
 Our experienced financial counselors will work with you to explore all of the options available to you.
-Contact us at 706.509.5122 or
+Contact us at

 What can I do to improve the chances that insurance will cover my surgery?

 Every weight loss surgery candidate should gather diet records, medical records, medical tests and proof of other attempts at weight loss.
 This reduces the likelihood of a denial for failure to provide necessary information.
 Letters from your personal physician and consultants attesting to the medical necessity of treatment are particularly valuable.
 When several physicians report the same findings, it may confirm a medical necessity for surgery.

 For help, contact our Patient Navigator to help determine what financial option is right for you.
 Contact Maegen by email at email@example.com or call 706-509-5122.